DavittBarry/wp-helsinkey-ecommerce/readme.md

 2. Clone this repository.
 3. Navigate to the project directory and run `docker-compose up`.
 4. Visit `http://localhost` in your browser.

 ---

+## Installing and building Tailwind CSS

+To use Tailwind CSS in this project, follow these steps:

+1. Open a terminal and navigate to the theme's folder /wp-content/themes/helsinkey/.

+2. Install the packages:

+   npm install

+3. Run the build to generate the styles.css:

+   npm run build

+---